-In August 2012, The Sports & Exhibition Authority (SEA) completed its new office space which is located within the DLCC.
+In August 2012, the Sports & Exhibition Authority (SEA) completed its new office space which is located within the DLCC.
 The space was previously a portion of the shell for a junior ballroom for the proposed DLCC hotel.
 The SEA Office consists of approximately 8,000 square feet with full access to the windows along Penn Avenue.

-Following on the LEED1 for New Construction Gold rating and LEED for Existing Buildings: Operations and Maintenance (O&M) Platinum rating for the DLCC, the SEA decided to pursue LEED for Commercial Interiors for the build out of the space.
+Following on the LEED1 for New Construction Gold rating and LEED for Existing Buildings: O&M Platinum rating for the DLCC, the SEA pursued LEED for Commercial Interiors for the build out of the space.
 LEED for Commercial Interiors is the recognized system for certifying high-performance green tenant spaces.
-The SEA Office received a Platinum rating under the LEED for Commercial Interior rating system in April 2013.
+The SEA Office received a Platinum rating under the LEED for Commercial Interior (CI) rating system in April 2013.